 Click here to download the guide that illustrate the Italian grading system with reference to US and UK systems.

 LUISS University offers to all its international students a free Italian Language Course, organized by the Luiss Language Center, as a useful tool to learn some basics in Italian, or, for those who already have some knowledge, to improve and to reach a higher level.

 The course will take place on Saturday mornings (in order to avoid overlapping with all the different timetables) on Viale Romania Campus (address: Viale Romania, 32, 00197 Roma).

-A level test is usually scheduled for mid-September/mid-January, in order to split students into groups, based on their level.
+A level test is usually scheduled for mid-September/mid-January, in order to split students into groups, based on their knowledge of Italian.

 The course usually starts in late September/ February and students will receive more detailed information regarding timetables before the beginning of the course.
-Please be informed that the course needs to be selected by a minimum number of students in order to start – whether the minimum number is not achieved, students will be offered the chance to attend another Italian Language course, scheduled at a different timetable.
+Please be informed that the course needs to be selected by a minimum number of students in order to start.

 Luiss Business School Campus

 Luiss Business School Campus is located in Villa Blanc (address: Via Nomentana, 216 – Rome) Villa Blanc is the result of an important restructuring process conducted by Luiss University with the aim to restore its original beauty.